k1now/MovieChatBot/README.md

-# MovieChatBot: RAG-Powered Semantic Search chat bot with OpenAI Vector Embeddings and ChatCompletion API
+# MovieChatBot: RAG-Based Semantic Search chat bot with OpenAI Vector Embeddings and ChatCompletion API

 A sophisticated movie recommendation chatbot that leverages Retrieval-Augmented Generation (RAG), vector embeddings, and OpenAI's ChatCompletion API to provide intelligent movie suggestions and engage in natural conversations about films.